defo-project/ech-dev-utils/README.md

 consistently for all servers, but if not, I'll fix it as I get the stuff below working.

+### ECH for browsers is currently unreliable for ports other than 443

+As of 2023-11-24, ECH works unreliably with chromium and doesn't work with Firefox for ports other then 443.
+It doesn't work at all for Firefox, and only sometimes for chromium, probably based on complex in-browser DNS caching.
+``curl`` and ``echcli.sh`` do however work reliably for other ports.

 ### Apache

 - HOWTO: [apache2.md](howtos/apache2.md)